SiteRelEnby/anduril2/README.md

 |2H|  BEACON MODE: set time light is on for | (nothing) | BEACON MODE: set time light is on for | (nothing) | `USE_BEACON_ON_CONFIG` | |

 # Roadmap
+* (Configurable?) optional time limit for momentary turbo mode from lock (just in case something wedges the button held)
 * Modularise most stuff e.g. dual channel turbo modes into a separate file and make it optional at build time
   * Modularise starryalley mods
     * Integrate startup modes? should be easy to make into a build time option